zhuliuyang0203/23432123/README.md

 It's used to create executable binaries, libraries, or other artifacts.
 * `bazel run` — builds the target and then executes it.
 It's typically used for targets that produce executable binaries.
-* `bazel test` — builds and runs the target in a context with additional testing functionality
+* `bazel test` — builds and runs the target in a context with additional testing functionality.
 * `bazel query` — identifies available targets for the provided path.

 Each module that can be built is defined in a `BUILD.bazel` file.
 To execute the module you refer to it starting with a